The 9 Core Competencies of Effectiveness

 Over the past five decades, while serving in the US Military (as a US Army Officer for 23 years) and in Corporate America (as an Executive Coach for 21 years), I have been privileged to work with some of America’s most exceptional men and women that were real game changers, self-starters, and effective Leaders and Followers.

 They all had one thing in common.
-Either they, or their trusted Followers, effectively influenced the actions of others by skillfully using the 10 Core Competencies of Effective Leadership, which are Followership, Delegating, Planning, Organizing, Communicating, Problem Solving/Decision Making, Awareness, Motivation, Character, and Credibility.
+Either they, or their trusted Followers, effectively influenced the actions of others by skillfully using the 9 Core Competencies of Effectiveness, which are Delegating, Planning, Organizing, Communicating, Problem Solving/Decision Making, Awareness, Training, Motivation, and Character.

 I wrote these books for three reasons: to further the cause of teaching effective Leadership and Followership, to pay tribute to the great men and women I willing served and to help you achieve your true career potential.

-Effective Leaders know that the influence they need can only be achieved through the proper and timely application of all 10 Core Competencies of Effective Leadership.
-The history of America is replete with examples of Leaders who were wise enough, talented enough, and driven enough to realize their shortcomings, and to seek out the best and the brightest Followers to help them become more effective, successful and rich.
+Effective Leaders know that the influence they need can only be achieved through the proper and timely application of all 9 Core Competencies of Effectiveness.
+The history of America is replete with examples of Leaders who were wise enough, talented enough, and driven enough to realize their shortcomings, and to seek out the best and the brightest team members to help them become more effective, successful, and rich.

 “Leadership is intentional influence.”